tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 ## WiFi Link firmware

-**Warning: While experimenting with firmware there is always a risk of bricking your device.**
+**Warning: While experimenting with firmware there is always a risk of 'bricking' your device.**

 ### Initial serial flashing

 The GitHub repository of the WiFi Link firmware contains [binaries of version 1.0.0](https://github.com/arduino-org/arduino-firmware-wifilink/releases/tag/1.0.0).
 There are two files:

-* `ArduinoFirmwareWiFiLink-UNO_WIFI_DEV_ED-1.0.0.bin` - to write from address 0, contains bootloader and the firmware functions.
+* `ArduinoFirmwareWiFiLink-UNO_WIFI_DEV_ED-1.0.0.bin` - to write from address 0, contains the firmware functions.
 * `ArduinoFirmwareWiFiLink-WEB_PANEL-1.0.0.bin` - to write from flash address 0x300000.
 It is an image of ESP file system SPIFFS, containing static files for the Web Panel.
 The file is 1 MB big.

 For flashing you need the esptool.
-You can use the python script or if you installed "Uno WiFi Updater Plugin", then you can use packaged esptool from tools/UnoWiFi/tool/bin in your sketches folder Arduino/.
+You can use the python script or if you installed "Uno WiFi Updater Plugin", then you can use esptool from tools/UnoWiFi/tool/bin in your sketches folder Arduino/.

 If you didn't install the "Arduino Uno WiFi Dev Ed Library", install the WiFi Link library.
 You will need the EspRecovery sketch from examples of one of these libraries.

 1. Create a folder ArduinoFirmwareWiFiLink in tools subfolder of your sketches folder (Arduino/tools).
 2. Download the release 1.0.0 .bin files into folder Arduino/tools/ArduinoFirmwareWiFiLink
-3. In Arduino IDE open the sketch EspRecovery from Examples of "Arduino Uno WiFi Dev Ed Library" or WiFi Link library
+3. In Arduino IDE open the sketch EspRecovery from Examples of "Arduino Uno WiFi Dev Ed Library" or Examples of WiFi Link library
-4. Connect the board and upload the EspRecovery sketch
+4. Put the ESP on Uno WiFi into DFU mode - disconnect the board from power and then hold the DFU button while connecting the USB cable.
-5. Put the ESP on Uno WiFi into DFU mode - disconnect the board from power and then hold the DFU button while connecting the USB cable.
+5. Upload the EspRecovery sketch
 6. open the command line and go to folder Arduino/tools/ArduinoFirmwareWiFiLink. (on Windows `cd %USERPROFILE%\Documents\Arduino\tools\ArduinoFirmwareWiFiLink`)
 7. execute esptool with parameters.
 The first parameter -p should be the serial port where the Arduino is connected.
 All other parameters are the same for all setups: `-b 9600 write_flash -ff 80m -fm qio -fs 32m 0x000000 ArduinoFirmwareWiFiLink-UNO_WIFI_DEV_ED-1.0.0.bin 0x300000 ArduinoFirmwareWiFiLink-WEB_PANEL-1.0.0.bin`